junwatu/amon-php-codeigniter/README.md

 Install
 ------
-Put Amon.php and Amon folder in CodeIgniter application/libraries folder.
+Put Amon.php and Amon folder into CodeIgniter application/libraries folder.

 How To Use It
 -----------